We have decided to declare today worldwide Mobile Productivity Day.

 We have described our vision of integrating with external content stores and design principles that we apply in order to deliver on our vision here.
 We have also provided details of integration with Documentum earlier this year here.

-Specifically, Syncplicity Connector for SharePoint provides mobile access for SharePoint 2010 content, which is our top priority due to the fact that it is the most widely deployed version and has more than 60% market share.
+Specifically, Syncplicity by Axway Connector for SharePoint provides mobile access for SharePoint 2010 content, which is our top priority due to the fact that it is the most widely deployed version and has more than 60% market share.
 The access to this content is supported on Android devices and iPad and will be extended to iPhone later this year.

 The things that users and IT will find valuable are: